lzam0/Comprehensive-Analysis-of-Performance-Metrics/README.md

 ### Player Kill Analysis
 Another metric that would be interesting to investigate would be the kills of induvial players throughout the season.
 With this data, we can observe player kills and errors, analyse the team's setting distribution, and assess attacking efficiency.
 Comparing each team will enable us to identify trends across the two teams.
 ![image](https://github.com/lzam0/Comprehensive-Analysis-of-Performance-Metrics/assets/110193626/c0e25891-31d9-47ee-8eb1-16150f061ea8)
-In this figure, I decided to remove positions L/DS as those kills were not valid The data presented in Figure [Number] illustrates the kill statistics for both Hawaii and UCLA.
+In this figure, I decided to remove positions L/DS as those kills were not valid, as I wanted to investigate specifically attacking positions of each team.
+The data presented in Figure 4 illustrates the kill statistics for both Hawaii and UCLA.
 The green bar represents Hawaii's successful attacking performance, while the blue bar denotes UCLA's successful attacks.
 Additionally, error bars coloured in purple and orange represent the attacking errors made by each team.
 Some observations to take note is that Hawaii has a lower kill total compared to UCLA.
 This is significant as this could suggest that UCLA’s offence performs better overall compared to Hawaii.

 ![image](https://github.com/lzam0/Comprehensive-Analysis-of-Performance-Metrics/assets/110193626/d15e3dc4-046c-411b-865c-1e09fc61d846)
 ![image](https://github.com/lzam0/Comprehensive-Analysis-of-Performance-Metrics/assets/110193626/b9207e68-a1e5-4b92-b2c6-dd31fad191ef)
 Another noteworthy observation is that UCLA and Hawaii each have key hitters who contribute the highest attacking points to their teams compared to other positions.
 Hawaii offence revolves in utilising all hitters available, as seen in the pie chart of kills.
 However, the data suggests that Dimitrios Mouchlias (OPP) is a key part of Hawaii’s dynamics and offensive strategy, as he boasts a 19% higher success rate in attacks compared to the next highest offensive scorer.